xesxfs/mjgo/readme.txt

-Git is distributed control system
+Git is a distributed control system
-Git is free software
+Git is free software distributed unser the GPL.